 - 1. While winds are a highly variable phenomenon, there are seasonal, and daily, patterns that occur and that influence various physical attributes of the water column and sea surface.
 By exterting this influence, wind no doubt plays a role in shaping the ecology of the Ocean SAMP area, though specific study of this is lacking. - 2.
-Winds in the Ocean SAMP region contain a seasonal, diurnal (e.g., late morning through late afternoon/early eveing), summer sea breeze component blowing from the southwest, with winter winds generally blowing from the northwest, and stronger than during summer (Loder et al. 1998).
+Winds in the Ocean SAMP region are contain a seasonal, diurnal (e.g., late morning through late afternoon/early eveing), summer sea breeze component blowing from the southwest (during summer), and seasonal, with winter winds generally blowing from the northwest, and stronger than during summer and summer winds from the southwest (Loder et al. 1998).
 Winter northwesterlies often generate rough seas in Block Island Sound (Williams 1967), with east and southeast winds producing the biggest waves, up to 7 m reported.
 Wind velocities during winter months tend to be, on average, twice the speed of summer winds (Figure 2.5; O'Donnell and Houk in prep).
 Maximum wind speeds also show seasonality, but with a distinct decrease during May and June followed by a sharp increase during July and the early part of August (Figure 2.5).
-Increased maximal wind speeds during late summer assists in the breakdown of water column stratification.
+Increased maximal wind speeds during late summer may help reduce the likelihood of long term stratification of the water column during that time of year when it is most likely to occurassists in the breakdown of water column stratification.
 For instance, Shonting and Cook (1970) found wind stress to be an important element in the breakdown of the seasonal thermocline (e.g., stratification due to differences in temperature between surface and bottom water) in Rhode Island Sound.